-The Third Doctor and Sarah run into the Master.
+The Third Doctor and Sarah bump into the Master.

-Sue: This is a bit weird.
-It doesn’t feel quite right.
-It’s making me feel a bit sad.
+Sue: This is weird.
+It doesn’t feel right.
+It’s making me feel sad.

-Laser bolts start raining down from the sky and the Time Lords make a run for it.
+Laser bolts start raining down from the sky and both Time Lords are forced to make a run for it.